siderolabs/talos/website/content/v1.14/reference/cli.md

 ### Options

 ```
   -c, --cluster string                      cluster to connect to if a proxy endpoint is used
       --context string                      context to be used in command
       --dry-run                             print the change summary and patch preview without applying the changes
   -e, --endpoints strings                   override default endpoints in Talos configuration
   -h, --help                                help for patch
-  -m, --mode auto, no-reboot, reboot, staged, try   apply config mode (default auto)
+  -m, --mode auto, no-reboot, staged, try   apply config mode (default auto)
       --namespace string                    resource namespace (default is to use default namespace per resource)
   -n, --nodes strings                       target the specified nodes
   -p, --patch stringArray                   the patch to be applied to the resource file, use @file to read a patch from file.
       --patch-file string                   a file containing a patch to be applied to the resource.
       --siderov1-keys-dir string            the path to the SideroV1 auth PGP keys directory, defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'; only valid for Contexts that use SideroV1 auth
       --talosconfig string                  the path to the Talos configuration file, defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order
       --timeout duration                    the config will be rolled back after specified timeout (if try mode is selected) (default 1m0s)
 ```

 ### SEE ALSO